 Although this may be the only option for this family unit, it is important to understand the impact of custody and support agreements.
 Note that each spouse may be eligible for the Canada Child Benefit (CCB) based on their individual incomes.

-The loss of the tax credits to the family unit are somewhat mitigated by the increased CCB received by the lower income spouse and the access to lower tax rates for any amount of spousal support paid.
+The loss of the tax credits to the family unit is somewhat mitigated by the increased CCB received by the lower-income spouse and the access to lower tax rates for any amount of spousal support paid.
 It is unlikely that this would fully compensate for the change in the family unit’s tax burden.

 Although there is not a lot of flexibility in altering these types of arrangements, it is critical to understand the full impact on the cash in your pocket.

 Talk to us.